flectra-hq/flectra/doc/reference/cmdline.rst

 Internationalisation
 --------------------

-Use these options to translate Odoo to another language.
+Use these options to translate Flectra to another language.
 See i18n section of the user manual.
 Option '-d' is mandatory.
 Option '-l' is mandatory in case of importation